 Going rate & salary threshold

+- The worker is under 26, studying or a recent graduate, or in professional training.
 The “new entrant” income rate applies to those on student visas in the UK who are transferring to a Skilled Worker visa, as well as those under 26 years old.
-The minimum annual pay, based on a 39-hour work week (in most situations) excluding breaks, must be at least £20,480 or 30% less than the going rate for a skilled worker visa, whichever is greater.

 English language